Know the Laws: Wisconsin

 Yes.
-If you have a Domestic Abuse Restraining Order against your abuser, or if your abuser has been convicted of a felony or domestic violence misdemeanor, then Federal law states that it is illegal for your abuser to buy, own or have a gun in their possession. *
+If you have a domestic abuse restraining order against the abuser, or if the abuser has been convicted of a felony or domestic violence misdemeanor, then federal law states that it is illegal for the abuser to buy, own or have a gun in his/her possession.*

-In addition, WI state law says that a person cannot have or buy a gun if s/he has been convicted of a felony, has been declared mentally incompetent or found not guilty of a felony by reason of insanity, or is under an active Domestic Abuse Restraining Order or Harassment Restraining Order. **
+In addition, Wisconsin state law says that a person cannot have or buy a gun if s/he has been convicted of a felony, has been declared mentally incompetent or found not guilty of a felony by reason of insanity, or is under an active domestic abuse restraining order or harassment restraining order. **

-Note: There are certain requirements that your Domestic Abuse Restraining Order must meet for it to qualify under Federal law.
-See the next question to read more about what those requirements are.
+Note: There are certain requirements that your domestic abuse restraining order must meet for it to qualify under federal law.

-If you are not sure if your abuser has been convicted of a domestic violence misdemeanor, see What crimes are considered domestic violence misdemeanors?
+If you are not sure if the abuser has been convicted of a domestic violence misdemeanor, see What crimes are considered domestic violence misdemeanors?